ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-invest-£100-000-in-solar-panels.md

   - type: full
     full:
       text: >-
+        1st September, 2023\

+        **ASL Invest £100,000 in Solar Panels**

         We have successfully implemented a comprehensive initiative to enhance our sustainability profile, involving the installation of 250 solar panels on our premises.

         A meticulous financial analysis revealed anticipated annual savings exceeding £25,000, with a projected full return on investment within a commendable 3-year timeframe.